openplans/openblock-old/docs/install/geodata.rst

 should link to a list of blocks.
 On the list of blocks, each block should link to a detail page that includes a map of a several-block radius.

+You should also be able to search.
+In the search bar at top right, type in some addresses or intersections that you know should exist

 Other Locations: Neighborhoods, Etc.
 ====================================